pepsinprozac88/lukemeredith_T1A3/docs/README.md

 # Software Development Plan

-My application, SuperNotes, is a terminal application designed to do three things: take notes, read those note, and delete those notes if necessary.
+- My application, SuperNotes, is a terminal application designed to do three things: take notes, read those note, and delete those notes if necessary.
 SuperNote takes input from a user in the form of a note title and note content, then opens a text file and saves the user's input (the note heading and content) to the text file along with the date which the note was created.
 The user can also use SuperNotes to look through a list of their created notes, or search for them by name, and either edit the note or delete the note.
 Basically, SuperNote is super basic.
 But it works, and it's super.
-It will solve all the client's note taking needs; even though there are hundreds of other note-taking apps on the market, you can rest assured that none of them take a note as SUPERbly as SuperNotes!
-The target audience for this program is anyone who wants to jump in on the fast-paced and always-expanding world of note-taking.
+- It will solve all the client's note taking needs; even though there are hundreds of other note-taking apps on the market, you can rest assured that none of them take a note as SUPERbly as SuperNote!
+- The target audience is anyone who wants to jump in on the fast-paced and always-expanding world of note-taking.
 From office workers to soccer-mums, if you need to take a note, we got the app for you!

-The app is extrememly user friendly; the UI is quite bland (it's a terminal app, after all...), utilizing only the up/down arrow keys to navigate short menus, and simple, clear instructions on every page and before every menu option, making sure the user is never lost or confused as how to use it.

-I could explain how to use it here, under the Requirement 5 heading as asked, but I feel like the requirement headings are more of a guideline, and it'd be a bit silly as Requirement 10 asks for the same thing, and I don't want to repeat myself.
+- I could explain how to use it here, under the Requirement 5 heading as asked, but I feel like that's a bit silly as Requirement 10 asks for the same thing, and I don't want to repeat myself.
 I got things to do.

-## FEATURES OF SUPERNOTES
+# FEATURES OF SUPERNOTES

-### Feature 1 - TTY PROMPT arrow-key Menus
+## Feature 1 - TTY PROMPT arrow key Menus
-*(defined on line 89 of supernote.rb)*

 Using the ruby gem tty-prompt, Supernote will have a simply UI, utilizing the gem's code in order to add an options menu as a front-page, where the user will be able to choose to read notes, create a new note, delete a note, append an existing note, or else exit the program. the code is as follows:
 ```ruby